Kashmiri Chilli Powder vs. Regular Chilli Powder: Which One Should You Choose

 Regular Chilli Powder’s Time to Shine

-Regular chilli powder, though?
-That’s your heavy hitter.
+Unlike the mellow Kashmiri, regular chilli powder is your heavy hitter.
 It’s perfect when you want bold, unapologetic spice:

-• Spicy Curries: Dishes like vindaloo or Andhra chicken thrive on its intensity.
+• Spicy Curries: Dishes like vindaloo or Andhra chicken thrive on their intensity.

 • Global Flavors: Think Mexican tacos, chili con carne, or a spicy Thai stir-fry.